How to Convince a Woman that Sex is Bad: An Instruction Manual for Men who Feel Entitled to Undermine Women’s Feelings and Desires

 Kyle: Oh, and for the written record: thank you for sharing all of that with me.

-Kyle told me I was far less subtle than Lisa (even when I wasn’t being explicit and blunt) and that he had no trouble with my communication.
+Kyle assured me I was far less subtle than Lisa (even when I wasn’t being explicit and blunt) and that he had no trouble discerning my communication.
 Later on in our relationship, he would tell me how much he appreciated how honest I was, both in my expressing what I wanted from him and what I didn’t want.
 He always felt like if I was doing a thing with him, for example sex, it was because I wanted to do that thing; if I didn’t, I would push him away in “no uncertain terms.”
-It’s nice to know where you stand.
+He liked knowing where we stood; it simplified things.
 He also promised me that he didn’t have sex FOMO.
 He didn’t like fucking randos, he liked having sex with one person and getting to know them better.
 And it seemed true.
 Our emotional and sexual intimacy increased in step, and I felt deeply gratified.

 So I suppose he allayed my fears about his hating sluts.
 We felt like equals in our relationship.
 Sex was no longer an “incompatibility,” or a source of suspicion.
 Our histories were irrelevant in the context of our shared present.
-And I believed that he knew I really liked him, there is no way I could have pulled off what we were doing together otherwise.
+Once we did begin sharing a little bit more about our personal lives (yes, some things about my past are precious to me) and how our experiences were formative to us, he never acted like his “serious” long-term relationships were more significant or worthy of discussion than my “casual” short-term ones.
+He didn’t assume that sex was a frivolous youthful folly that I could laugh at now but had grown past.
+And I believed that he knew I really liked him, that he wasn’t just another “Tony.”
+There is no way I could have pulled off what we were doing together otherwise.
 Until we broke up and he kicked me where he knew it would hurt.
 And all that I had given him felt “taken.”
-In the way that women are ruined.
-In the regard that slutty women are worthless.
+In the way that women are ruined, and slutty women are discounted as worthless.
+Every time this happens, I wish sex was just a frivolous pastime, and I could fuck and dispose blithely, and I truly was incapable of caring for and getting attached to men, because then I wouldn’t feel disregarded and depreciated by their defensive, preemptive rejection.

 It always comes true for insecure men, the self-fulfilling prophesy: they excise themselves because they assume I don’t like them very much and they’re too intimidated by me to ask, and inadvertently they turn themselves into just another man who has failed and underestimated and distrusted me, who has ignored what I’ve said distinctly with my words and my body, and then… poof, I really don’t like them very much after all.